-DNA Electronics is a pioneer in next generation sequencing (NGS), dedicated to applying our proven molecular diagnostic technology to bring real, life-saving benefits to patients.
-As the inventors of semiconductor sequencing (on-chip sequencing and measurement), we have created a new platform that is ideally suited to point-of-need diagnostics, combining the ease of use of real-time PCR with the analytical depth of NGS.
+DNA Electronics is a pioneer in genomic analysis, dedicated to applying our proven molecular diagnostic technology to bring real, life-saving benefits to patients.
+As the inventors of semiconductor sequencing (on-chip sequencing and analysis), we have created a new platform that is ideally suited to point-of-need diagnostics, by delivering actionable results direct from blood.

 We call this Genalysis®.

 Our first flagship product is a test that quickly identifies the microorganisms responsible for blood infections that may lead to sepsis.
-We are the first to build a purpose-designed NGS-based diagnostic platform to complete the entire diagnostic process, from raw sample input to clinically actionable output, within 2 to 3 hours.
+We are the first to build a purpose-designed genomic analysis platform to complete the entire diagnostic process, from raw sample input to clinically actionable output, within 2 to 3 hours.

-Genomic research has enabled a whole new wave of diagnostic testing based on genetic markers of diseases.
+Genomic research has enabled a whole new wave of diagnostic testing based on DNA markers of diseases.
 Diseases characterized by small numbers of simple markers can be identified using relatively simple molecular diagnostic techniques such as real-time PCR, or genotyping.
-More complex conditions, involving multiple and/or complex markers require more comprehensive approaches such as NGS.
+More complex conditions, involving multiple and/or complex markers require more comprehensive approaches such as Next Generation Sequencing (NGS).

 However, current commercial NGS technology is still at the mainframe stage of evolution and firmly entrenched in the central research laboratory.

-Live tests save lives.
-DNAe enables a live diagnosis, allowing the most effective therapy to be identified and administered at the earliest stage of an infection.
-Treatment can begin right away, safeguarding the life of the patient and reducing the time spent in hospital.
-MORE
+Fast tests save lives by allowing the most effective therapy to be identified and administered at the earliest stage of an infection.
+Appropriate treatment can begin swiftly, safeguarding the life of the patient and reducing the time spent in hospital.

 Genalysis® testing will soon transform healthcare by providing lab-accurate diagnostics at the point of need.
 This has far-reaching and positive implications for personalized healthcare, infection screening and more.
 MORE

-Our first product will diagnose bloodstream infections BEFORE they lead to sepsis.
-It can, within 2 to 3 hours, discover the identity, strain and antimicrobial resistance of the infectious agent(s), so that the appropriate antibiotics can be given to the patient in time to stop any acceleration of the disease.
+Our first product will diagnose bloodstream infections within 2 to 3 hours, identifying the infectious agent(s), so that the appropriate antibiotics can be given to the patient in time to stop any acceleration of the disease.
 MORE

 Dec 4 2015